techjollof/StampMailboxFolderMRMTag/README.md

 - Install the <a href="https://www.powershellgallery.com/packages/MSAL.PS">MSAL.PS</a> module for EWS OAuth access
 - Configure OAuth for EWS.
 For steps on how to configure. <a href="https://learn.microsoft.com/en-us/exchange/client-developer/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth">Authenticate an EWS application by using OAuth | Microsoft Learn</a>
-- Download the <a href="https://github.com/stephenegriffin/mfcmapi/releases" target="_">latest MFCMAPI release</a> from GitHub, it will be used get the critical program parameters such as <b style ="Color:red"> RetentionFlagsValue</b>
+- Download the <a href="https://github.com/stephenegriffin/mfcmapi/releases" target="_">latest MFCMAPI release</a> from GitHub, it will be used retrieve the critical program parameters such as <b style ="Color:red"> RetentionFlagsValue</b>

 # Configuring Azure AD Application for EWS OAuth

-To use OAuth, an application must have an application ID issued by Azure Active Directory.
-There you have do the following
+To use OAuth, must use an application ID issued by Azure Active Directory.
+The following must be complete

 - Register your application as a public client with Azure Active Directory.
 - Configure for delegated authentication